 How to Replace Cracked or Damaged Floor Tile

-The eyes of a home inspector, or prospective buyer, often gravitates right to cracks in the floors and walls.
+The eyes of a home inspector or prospective buyer often gravitate right to cracks in the floors and walls.
 A long crack across several tiles indicates a settlement crack in a subfloor.
-Faulty installation often causes a single random broken tile out in the middle of a floor.
+Faulty installation, on the other hand, often causes a single randomly broken tile out in the middle of a floor.
 These small eyesores add up to become bargaining chips later on.

 How to Remove the Damaged Tile